micmejia/bible-dump/NKJV/John/John 2.md

 But He was speaking of the temple of His body.

 ###### 22
-Therefore, when He had risen from the dead, His disciples remembered that He had said this [^d]to them; and they believed the Scripture and the word which Jesus had said. ## The Discerner of Hearts
+Therefore, when He had risen from the dead, His disciples remembered that He had said this to them; and they believed the Scripture and the word which Jesus had said. ## The Discerner of Hearts

 ###### 23
 Now when He was in Jerusalem at the Passover, during the feast, many believed in His name when they saw the signs which He did.